mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 Authoritative Repositories
 --------------------------

-There are two authoritative repositories for the CCPP:
+There are two authoritative repositories for the :term:`CCPP`:

 https://github.com/NCAR/ccpp-framework

 https://github.com/NCAR/ccpp-physics

+These are the repositories for the :term:`CCPP Framework` and :term:`CCPP Physics`, respectively.
 Users have read-only access to these repositories and as such cannot accidentally destroy any important (shared) branches of these authoritative repositories.
 Both CCPP repositories are public (no GitHub account required) and may be used directly to read or create forks.
 Write permission is generally restricted, however.

-The following branches are recommended for CCPP developers:
+The following branches are recommended as a starting point for CCPP developers:

 +----------------------------------------+-------------+
 | Repository                             | Branch name |